5 Birds You’ll See on Murray River Safari

 Murray River Safari is our tour for lovers of wildlife and bird encounters.
 We’ve designed this tour to include a range of activities that allow you to observe birds and wildlife on and off the river at times of the day when they are most active.

-Murray River Safari is a 3 day 2 night tour that combines canoeing, walking, river cruising and a bus tour to help you encounter a range of wildlife & birdlife on the Murray River.
+Murray River Safari is a 3 day 2 night tour that combines canoeing, walking, river cruising and a driving tour around ephemeral lakes to help you encounter a range of wildlife & birdlife on the Murray River.

 Bird life encounters galore!

-On a sunset canoe through quiet creeks you may see kangaroos and emus at the waters edge having a drink and you will glide quietly into lagoons where Whistling Kites will break the silence, and White-faced herons, Yellow-billed Spoonbills and Great Egrets are feeding.
+On an afternoon canoe through quiet creeks you may see Red kangaroos and emus at the water's edge having a drink and where overhead Whistling Kites break the silence with their iconic whistling calls.
+White-faced herons, Yellow-billed Spoonbills and Great Egrets are also seen feeding in the shallows.

-We dedicate a half day to a unique birdwatching safari, beginning with sunrise on one of the great lakes of Calperum Station – Lake Merreti.
-Lake Merreti is 1.0 km wide and almost 4km long and managed by ecologists to support the recovery of ecosystems that create a breeding paradise for Black Swans and Musk Duck, and refuge for Blue-winged Shovellers and Pied Stilts.
-White-bellied Sea-eagles are often seen.
+We dedicate a morning to a unique birdwatching safari on ephemeral lakes that are managed by ecologists which support the recovery of ecosystems that create a breeding paradise for Black Swans and Musk Duck, and refuge for Blue-winged Shovellers and Pied Stilts.

 1. Black Swan

-During May and June Black Swans are seen in great numbers at Lake Merreti on Calperum Station with breedings pairs coming together to build nests and rear their young.
+During May and June Black Swans are seen in great numbers on the ephemeral lakes with breedings pairs coming together to build nests and rear their young.
 Cygnets can be seen swimming behind their parents near the shoreline and the symphony of their calls is beautiful to listen to.

 Black Swans pair for life and eggs are laid in an untidy nest made of reeds and grasses which we can see through the spotting scope.
 They are a beautiful large wetland bird, one of our favourite to see on our morning tour.